sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 *Having plugins at all* is an architectural choice. *Having scriptable configuration* is a choice.
 These are not the choices of a truly "bare bones" tool.
-And to be clear, that's okay.
-There aren't points awarded for using the most minimal, zero-config editor. `vim` isn't ultra-thick, like VSCode, but it's not minimal.
+And that's okay.
+There aren't points awarded for which editor you use.
+`vim` isn't _very_ thick, but it's not minimal.
 You want minimal?
 Look at `nano`.

 ## Fact: Using Different Editors Will Expand Your Understanding of Technology